-Expectation of independent learning:
+UK Academic System Expectation of independent learning:

-Returned students most often describe academic life at the University of Winchester as "different."
-They go on to explain that while they didn't find classes there more or less difficult than classes at home, they definitely did need to adjust to a new way of teaching and learning.
+Returned students most often describe academic life at the UK as "different."
+They go on to explain that while they didn't find classes there more or less difficult than classes at home, they did need to adjust to a new way of teaching and learning.